 Fifth Year Funding

 Norlin Scholars may apply for an additional semester or full year of funding based on two assumptions: the student needs additional time to finish the undergraduate degree; or the student may be working on a concurrent degree (bachelor’s / master’s) but they are maintaining undergraduate status and enrolled in primarily undergraduate-level coursework.
 Students working on concurrent degrees who move into graduate status within their scholarship term (four year or two year) may still be eligible for the Norlin Scholarship.
 This will be decided on an individual basis, influenced by community participation.
-See NEF Community Participation Guidelines.
+See 2014 NEF and FYF Guidelines and Tracking Sheet.

 For information on deadlines, click here.